hmkurth/SpotifLoKation/README.md

 ## Project Plan
 * Front End Form
-    * Accepts an Aritst Id + location
+    * Accepts an Aritst Id
     * Verify Artist ID + confirm Artist Name wih User
+    * Check if that Artist exists in the DB already and if so display the existing location data.
+    * Add new or edit Artist location
+    * Admin controls - TBD
 * Artist Information
-    * How much data can we store and deliver back to the user?
+    * Can we store and deliver back artist data?
+    *
 * Location format
     * Input format:
     * Storage format: